Inzynieria-oprogramowania-gr1/enrollme/README.md

 Until there are students with preferences:
 * The slot with highest frequency is selected.
 * Students are assigned to this slot if they have it in their preferences and if number of students is less then the maximum.
-* If a student was assigned, their preferences are remoced from the frequency count.
+* If a student was assigned, their preferences are removed from the frequency count.
 * The selected slot is removed along with slots whose frequency in preferences has decreased to 0.

 If we still have too few groups, those that have not yet appeared are added so that the number matches the required number of groups.